mjpclab/object-hierarchy-access/README.md

 ```

 ## Customize hierarchy object creating
 Property can ba a descriptor object rather than a string for non-last property item.
-The descriptor shape is `{name, value|type|create, created?, skipped?, got?}`.
+The descriptor shape is `{name, value|type|create, override?, created?, skipped?, got?}`.

 - `name` is the property name
 - `value` should be an object assign to parent object's `name`
 - `type` is a constructor function that creates object assign to parent object's `name`
+- `override` determines if always create new hierarchy object even property already exists
 - `create(parent, name)` is a function that returns a customized object assign to `parent` object's `name`
 - `created(parent, name, current)` is a callback function when new hierarchy object has been created
 - `skipped(parent, name, current)` is a callback function when hierarchy object already exists and skipped